 - Rent a bike for free from city bike until 5 pm.
 You can cycle to Henley and Glenelg beach in under an hour.

-Visiting Adelaide may not have the same lustre as Melbourne or Sydney, but that does not mean that it should be left off of a backpacking itinerary of Australia!
+A trip to Adelaide may not have the same lustre as Melbourne or Sydney, but that does not mean that it should be left off of a backpacking itinerary of Australia!
 On the contrary, it should definitely be included as a place to visit when visiting Australia!

 There are lots of things to do in Adelaide, and the city is lively despite its unwarranted reputation.
 Adelaide is also a great place to start a road trip from, with links to Perth, Melbourne and Uluru!
 Skipping Adelaide would be a shame, as there is more to Australia than the East Coast!